netzkolchose/django-computedfields/docs/manual.rst

         See ``COMPUTEDFIELDS_QUERYSIZE`` setting.

 - ``showdependencies``
-    lists all models and fields on which a computed field depends.
+    lists all related models and fields on which a computed field depends.
 While the `depends` rules in the code are defined as backward dependencies (`"this computed field shall get updated from ..."`), this listing shows the forward dependencies as seen by the resolver after the graph reduction (`"a change to this field shall update computed field ..."`).
 The forward direction makes it a lot easier to comprehend, when the resolver kicks in or when you have to call `update_dependent` explicitly after bulk actions.
 The output marks contributing fk fields yellow to emphasize their special need for